CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * SBOM Authors who are not authoritative sources, but instead gather SBOM metadata from different dependencies, may be referred to as an [SBOM Assembler](glossary#sbom-assembler--role-).
 (CPANSec-2024)
 * SBOM Assemblers may collect, assemble, update, or annotate SBOM metadata — _They make sure the metadata and related artifacts are **Current**_.
     * They may for example collect SBOMs throughout build dependency resolution, and assemble (merge), translate (transform), to produce SBOMs for analysis or audit purposes.
 (NTIA-2021, "Transform" category, paraphrased)
+* SBOM Authors who are tasked with removing (censoring) sensitive information from SBOM documents may be called [SBOM Redactor](glossary#sbom-redactor--role-)

 | Do | Field name                             | Required   | Data type    | CycloneDX 1.6                                                     | SPDX 2.3 | Required by             |
 | -- | :------------------------------------- | :--------- | :----------- | ----------------------------------------------------------------- | ---- | ----------------------- |